 Earn those three-star ratings

-Equip your Champions with full gear sets
+Equip your Champions with full Artifact sets

 The gear system in RAID: Shadow Legends makes it crucial for players to equip the proper set of tools for the job.
 Savvy players will choose specific Champions to load up with certain gear.
-Equipping tank-type Champions with HP-boosting gear or ensuring the “squishy” Champions have more life-stealing items equipped can make a huge difference in battle.
+Equipping tank-type Champions with HP-boosting Artifacts or ensuring the “squishy” Champions have more life-stealing items equipped can make a huge difference in battle.

 Upgrade your gear often